Updated: Aug 6

 No stupid characters

-By “no stupid characters,” I mean no irritating 2D place-holder idiots lazily plopped in to forward the plot.
+By “no stupid characters,” I mean no irritating 2D place-holder idiots lazily plopped in by the writers to forward the plot.
 How many stories rely on clichéd villainous governments, corporations, or religions?
 What does Hollywood have against governments, corporations, and religions?

 "What a boring story," you say.

 Not if it were written well enough!
-That's my point.
 Here is the heart of the problem: ease vs. quality.
 Do you want to write well or make hollow, emotional appeals?

 Speaking of jerks, I don't enjoy stories whose main character is a jerk.
 Yes, there are villains we love to hate (Darth Vader), but they are not typically the main character.
-I have no interest in seeing the musical Sweeney Todd because the main characters are evil serial killers.
+I have no interest in seeing the musical Sweeney Todd because the main characters are cannibalistic serial killers.
+I have the same problem with the musical Wicked, which idolizes the green witch, which incidentally in the musical never does anything wicked.
+Just how confused was the author of that story?

 Respect for authority